 Photo by Tech.
 Sgt.
 Patrick Harrower

 Is watching a space launch on your bucket list?
 SLO CAL has you covered.
-While the Vandenberg Air Force Base is located just 30-miles away in our neighboring county, visitors can watch space launches from the comfort of SLO CAL’s outdoor beaches and parks.
+While the Vandenberg Space Force Base is located just 30-miles away in our neighboring county, visitors can watch space launches from the comfort of SLO CAL’s outdoor beaches and parks.
 If you’re a space enthusiast planning a trip for the next launch, continue reading for viewing tips and locations in SLO CAL to see the rockets soar.

-Where is the Vandenberg Air Force Base?
+Where is the Vandenberg Space Force Base?

 Spread a blanket on the sand and watch as the rocket flies through the sky from these beaches.

-Avila Beach: Avila is a quaint little beach town, located right off Highway 101, where you can enjoy the ocean as well as restaurants and shops.
+Avila Beach: Avila Beach is a quaint little beach town, located right off Highway 101, where you can enjoy the ocean as well as restaurants and shops.
 Always warm, this beach will be a sure bet for the sunniest day if there’s any doubt about the clouds.
 This is the perfect place to watch the launch and spend a day in the sun!